Howlerloud/Essex-Pc-s/README.md

 <h3>Find us</h3>
  <ul>
    <li>Find us will include a section that showcases where the store is physically located</li>
-   <li>The Footer will contain the street address and the google maps iframe</li>
+   <li>The Footer will contain the street address and the Google maps iframe</li>
  </ul>
  <h3>Future Implementations</h3>
  <ul>